BizStream/kentico-migrations/README.md

 Assuming you have a Kentico 13 web project that you are adding this to, open `WebApp.sln` and rebuild `CMSApp.csproj` to ensure that all pages types are up-to-date in the admin (this is most important for Kentico 13 projects with Continuous Integration enabled).

 ### Connection Strings
-If connection strings are required for both source and destination, the Destination connection string (for the new site) will be placed in the `BizStream.Migrations/connectionStrings.config` file.
-See `docs/connectionStrings.config` for a templated version of this file that simply requires copy-and-pasting the actual connection string in question:
+If connection strings are required for both source and destination, the Destination connection string (for the new site) will be placed in the `BizStream.Migrations/connectionStrings.config` file, which should look like this:

 ```
 <connectionStrings>